6 Fixes for the Not Enough Space to Install macOS Monterey Error

 - Launch it and click the Scan button.

-- Wait for seconds, and you will see all the junk files on your Mac.
+- Wait a few seconds, and you will see all the junk files on your Mac.

 3. Uninstall Apps You Don't Use

-You may have installed a lot of applications on your Mac.
-Some of them may no longer be useful to you.
-You can delete them to claim back some valuable storage space.
+You probably have installed a great number of applications on your Mac.
+Some of them may no longer be of any use.
+Deleting them will help you claim back some valuable storage space.

 4. Delete Large and Duplicate Files

-Large files and duplicate files are using up the most storage space.
-Just as you think, deleting them is a good way to free up space.
-Surely, you can remove them manually, but it will take you a lot of time.
-Thanks to a third-party tool like BuhoCleaner, now you can get rid of these storage-consuming files effortlessly.
+Large files and duplicate files are eating up a ton of your storage space.
+Finding them and deleting them is a great way to free up some space.
+You can remove them manually, but it will take you a whole lot of time.
+Thanks to a third-party tool like BuhoCleaner, now you can get rid of these storage-consuming files quickly and effortlessly.

 - Download the trial version of BuhoCleaner.